NoelWee/SC1015-MINI-PROJECT/README.md

 - Handling and understanding our dataset
 - Cleaning up our Dataset and preparing it for analysis
 - Application of Linear Regression from sklearn
-- The new aforementioned models and how they operate (Polynomic Regression, K-Means, K-Modes)
+- The new aforementioned models and how they operate (Polynomial Regression, K-Means, K-Modes)
-- Usage of Label encoding in order for our models to evaluate categorical data
+- Usage of Label Encoding in order for our models to evaluate categorical data
 - Using techniques other than R^2 and confusion matrix to evaluate the accuracy of our models, especially since K-Means and K-Modes are unsupervised (Elbow Test, Silhouette Analysis)
 - Separation of individual clusters and evaluating the each cluster's statistics
 - Drawing conclusions from our findings